Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "Definitely.
 Your third daughter.
 So you *come back,* you hear me?"

 Daar only nodded.
 It was all he *could* do.
-She pant-grinned, clearly pleased with her surprise, nipped his fur one last time...and was gone.
+She pant-grinned, clearly pleased with her surprise, nipped his fur one last time... and was gone.
 A moment over much too quick, but…

 But the future beckoned.